Skip to Content

 Santiago’s massive central market, the Mercado Central, is well-visited, and for good reason.
 Situated at the north end of downtown just south of the Mapocho River, this market is the long-standing, lively hub of city commerce.

 Its seafood market is exceptional, as are its food stalls, serving up national specialties such as curanto, a hearty stew of seafood, meat, and potato typically eaten in Chiloé in the south.
-Beyond the food, the central market is a great place to peruse all that Chile produces, from flowers to woolen textiles.

 7. Visit one or all of the city’s world-class museums